-According to the U.S. Bureau of Labor, employment in social work will increase faster than the average for all occupations through 2008.
+According to the U.S. Bureau of Labor, employment in social work is expected to increase by 19 percent through 2022.
 Adelphi’s School of Social Work, with its flexible programs leading to B.S.W. and M.S.W. degrees, prepares students for careers in public, private and not-for-profit organizations serving children, adults and people coping with mental illness, substance abuse, domestic violence, poverty, illness and other crises.

 Originally designed as a way to create opportunities for upward professional mobility for paraprofessionals working in social, community, and human service agencies, Adelphi’s New Social Welfare Education Routes (ANSWER) program now accommodates community college students transferring to Adelphi as well students changing fields or returning to school to earn a bachelor’s after a lengthy hiatus.

 Students may study full or part time, and courses meet once a week at the Manhattan Center.
 The student population, diverse in age, ethnic origin and cultural background, presents an invigorating atmosphere for learning.
 Small size allows students, faculty and administration to interact in a positive way.